 As simple as the above answers may be, they were nothing more than pieces of the final answer.
 The second developed hypothesis that the author considered was:

 Happiness (H) = Biological set point (S) + Conditions of your life (C) + Voluntary Activities (V)

 Biological Set Point (S)

 The biological set point, unfortunately for those that weren’t born with bundles of joy and enthusiasm (like myself), is an extremely strong beginning –

 “Twin studies generally show that from 50 percent to 80 percent of all the variance among people in their average levels of happiness can be explained by differences in their genes rather than in their life experiences.”

-That’s right – 50% to 80% of our life happiness is explained by genetic factors, essentially outside our control.
-Fortunately, the reason this blog exists is because science has also validated that there are proven ways to permanently increase our happiness.
+That’s right – 50% to 80% of our life happiness is explained by genetic factors, essentially outside of our control.
+Fortunately, the reason this blog exists is that science has also validated that there are proven ways to permanently increase our happiness.

 Conditions of your life (C)

 It’s not by getting that new car or big house you’ve been dreaming of.
 Because we quickly adapt to new things, new toys, furniture, electric devices, homes, refrigerators and like bring us increased joy for a few days, weeks, or months, and then that’s it.
 Three life conditions that really matter: